A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 This means that even if the health plan costs less than the person’s allowable premium subsidy and would otherwise be premium-free, the enrollee must pay at least $1/month for the coverage.
 States can choose to offset this with state funds; California is an example of a state that has done this.

-(Note that federal legislation under consideration in 2023 would repeal Section 1303 of the ACA, which pertains to abortion coverage offered by private plans in the exchange/marketplace.
-But the legislation is unlikely to be successful in the House, which has a Republican majority in 2023.)
+(Note that federal legislation under consideration since 2023 would repeal Section 1303 of the ACA, which pertains to abortion coverage offered by private plans in the exchange/marketplace.
+But the legislation had not yet advanced out of committee, more than a year after its introduction.)

 In most states where abortion coverage is available on self-purchased health plans, the specific benefits will vary widely from one plan to another — just like coverage for all other types of medical care.
 One plan might have a low (or no) deductible and/or cover most of the cost of an abortion, while another plan might count the abortion toward a deductible that could be several thousand dollars, meaning that the patient would pay the full cost of the abortion (after the health plan’s network negotiated discount) if they hadn’t already met their deductible earlier in the year.